 @mcp.tool()

 """Query a specified Sqlite3 database.
-Returns the result of the query."""
+Takes a query string as an input parameter and returns the result of the query."""

 cur = con.cursor()